 What a show!

-“You should have seen the audience I had,” says Natalie.
+“You should have seen the audience I had,” Natalie says.
 “People got out of their cars and stood there watching me and laughing their heads off.”

 Finally a true gentleman comes to the rescue.
 “Do not worry, Madame,” he says, “I will catch the sheep for you.”
 And so he does.
 After which he slings the animal across his manly shoulders and hauls it back to the house.
 I visualize Jesus with a pretty white woolly lamb, like we see in children’s Bible story pictures.
 Only this savior is black and the sheep is a filthy beast with a ragged, stringy coat that does not inspire thoughts of soft sweaters.
 Still, his testicles are in great shape.